TinkerIstheBestMege/LearnGit/README.md

 #readme
-create a new branch is fast
+create a new branch is fast & simple